unoplatform/workshops/tube-player/modules/04-Importing-UI-from-Figma/README.md

     ![Figma sign-in complete](figma-sign-in-complete.jpg)

-1. You may be asked additional questions but feel free to click *Skip* those which offer this option.
+1. You may be asked additional questions but feel free to click *Skip* those that offer this option.

     ![Figma questionnaire](figma-questionnaire.jpg)